nrottstegge/HBDIA/README.md

-# HBDIA: Heterogenous Blocked Diagonal Sparse Matrix Library
+# HBDIA: Hybrid Blocked-DIA Sparse Matrix Library

-A high-performance sparse matrix library that combines GPU acceleration with CPU fallback for  sparse matrix-vector multiplication (SpMV) on heterogenous architectures.
+A high-performance sparse matrix library for GPU-accelerated sparse matrix-vector multiplication (SpMV) with multi-GPU support.

 ## What is HBDIA Format?

-HBDIA (Hybrid Block-Diagonal) format is a sparse matrix storage scheme that:
+HBDIA (Hybrid Blocked-DIA) format is a sparse matrix storage scheme that:
 - **Organizes matrix into fixed-width blocks** for GPU-friendly memory access patterns
-- **Stores frequent diagonal patterns efficiently** using block-diagonal storage
+- **Falls back to COO format** for irregular/sparse patterns (can execute on CPU with unified memory)
-- **Falls back to COO format** for irregular/sparse patterns that don't fit the block structure
+- **Supports multi-GPU** distributed execution via MPI

-### Visual Example
+### Visual Example (dwt_59 from SuiteSparse Collection*)

 **Original Dense Matrix (20×20):**
 ```